Life

 • There are strict rules about the proctor you choose.
 But you can use the online “ProctorU” service, which costs $14 per exam.

-Later, after having completed my foundation courses, my program advisor, Victor, sent me the news that I was accepted as a “degree-seeking student.”
+Later, after completing my foundation courses, my program advisor, Victor, informed me that I had been accepted as a “degree-seeking student.”
 I was now part of the UoPeople family.